My approach to coding

 I'm really into my running and have raced everything from 1 to 100 mile events.
 When I'm not behind a screen you'll likely find me doing loops of Central Park.
 My big races for 2024 are the Jersey City Marathon (April) and the Chicago Marathon (October).
 When I move on from road racing I want to get back into trail-running and take on the famous UTMB in Chamonix.

-I love exploring the world and have travelled to 54 countries so far.
-Living as an Australian in the USA makes every day feel a bit like travelling to some extent.
-My big bucket-list items are to hike the Annapurna Circuit and to ride the Trans-Siberian Railway.
+I love exploring the world and have travelled to 55 countries so far.
+Living as an Aussie in the USA makes me feel like a traveller every day.
+My bucket-list items are to hike the Annapurna Circuit and to ride the Trans-Siberian Railway.